Best Value Hiking Boots 2023 | Top 10 - Outdoors Magic

 With dozens of boots out there, what should you look for?
 This group test includes ten of the best value hiking boots around, comparing features and performance.
 We’ve picked out an overall best buy and highlighted our top picks under £100 for those on a particularly tight budget.
 If you’re not concerned about prices, head over to our full list of the best walking boots we’ve reviewed.

-• Hi-Tec Ravine WP – BEST BUY
+• Hi-Tec Ravine WP – Best Overall Budget Hiking Boot

 • Salomon Quest 4D 3 GTX